 Infrastructure as a Service (IaaS) gives your clients cloud computing power without an investment in on-site servers, data centers, or infrastructure — or the resources to maintain them.
 With businesses leveraging IaaS as they migrate some or all of their IT systems to the cloud, opportunities for managed services providers (MSPs) and value-added resellers (VARs) will continue to grow.
-Gartner predicts the IaaS will increase 27.6 percent to $39.5 billion in 2019, the fastest-growing segment of cloud services.
+According to Gartner, end-user spending on IaaS is increasing from $91.6 million in 2021 to $156.3 million in 2022.

 A large number of IaaS offerings that vary in the features and services they include, however, can make choosing an IaaS provider challenging.
 This list of fundamental criteria will help you narrow choices to Infrastructure as a Service offerings that best meet your clients’ needs: